Nghiait123456/SystemDesignBigProject/PayPalEwallet/README.md

 ## Merchant Search Flow:  <a name="merchant-search-flow"></a>

 ![merchant-search-flow.png](img%2Fmerchant-search-flow.png)</br>
-With payment gateway, the search is not as much as ecommerce, it is mainly search operation.
+With eWallet, the search is not as much as ecommerce, it is mainly search operation.
 However, there are search needs about advertising campaigns, bonus points, statistics on the results of that campaign.
 A Search Consumer will listen to kafka and push important information to the ElasticSearch Cluster.
 ElasticSearch Cluster is a search engine that allows full flexible search functionality.
 Details are available at the